sergimolina/STeF-Map/README.md

 This data is a downsampled version of the first 4 days of the dataset described in http://www.irc.atr.jp/crest2010_HRI/ATC_dataset/.
 We take the timestamp, x , y, and angle of each detection.

+Put the 4 files in the data folder.

 ### 2. Install and launch FreMEn [2]
 Link:https://github.com/sergimolina/fremen